RedCoal27/oneiric_tools/readme.md

 - get the actual Skin Variant

 Note: once you got the player_head of a player, the data is stored in cache and doesn't update anymore until a reboot.

+## How to use it

+Use /function oneiric_tools:get/whateweryouwant
+the function "all" get all the data from the head